liborty/rstats/README.md

 ## Trait VecVecu8

-Minimal support also for sets of vectors of u8 end type
+Some support also for sets of vectors of u8 end type.Some

 ## Trait Index